 Nutrition quackery: how to decide

-When it comes to health, nutrition headlines can do more harm than good.
+Not surprisingly, when it comes to health, nutrition headlines can do more harm than good.

 Headlines seem to have no qualms at making big claims such as “throw your vitamins away” and Enough is Enough: Stop Wasting Money on Vitamin and Mineral Supplements [R].